Discovery Overview

 1. Planning

-- ✅ Map network topology first
+- Map your network topology before starting discovery

-- ✅ Identify critical systems
+- Identify critical systems that need real-time monitoring

-- ✅ Plan discovery phases
+- Plan discovery in phases -- start small and expand

-- ✅ Set realistic schedules
+- Set realistic schedules based on network size and complexity

 2. Implementation

-- ✅ Validate discovered data
+- Validate discovered data against known inventories

-- ✅ Tune discovery patterns
+- Tune discovery patterns based on initial results

-- ✅ Monitor performance
+- Monitor performance and adjust concurrency limits

 3. Optimization